amirandalibi/perception/README.md

 #### Authentication

 For using this plugin, You need to provide a JSON file which contains your Project ID and Key.
-By following below steps you can obtain them.
+By following the steps below you can obtain them.

 1. In Cloud Platform Console, navigate to the [Create service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) page.
 2. From the **Service account** dropdown, select **New service account**.